ma16/rpio/cc/Console/Device/Ds18s20/1wire.md

 This command is used to address all Slaves on the bus simultaneously.
 For example, the Master can make all Slaves perform a temperature conversions by issuing a Skip ROM command followed by a Start Conversion Function.
 The list of actually available Functions depends on the type of the Slave device.

-If there is only one Slave attached to the bus, the Skip ROM command can be used instead of the Match ROM command in order to simplify the implementation or to save bandwidth.
+If only one Slave is attached to the bus, the Skip ROM command can be used instead of the Match ROM command in order to simplify the implementation or to save bandwidth.

-If there is more than one Slave and if the subsequent Function requests any kind of a data from the Slaves, a data collision will occur since the Slaves respond simultaneously at the same time.
+If more than one Slave is attached and if the subsequent Function requests any kind of a data from the Slaves, a data collision will occur since all Slaves respond simultaneously at the same time.

 ## CRC

 A [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)-8 is provided as part of the Slave's 64-bit ROM code.
 The polynomial function is: x^8 + x^5 + x^4 + 1 (0x31).

-The mathematics of a cyclic redundancy check are closely related to those of an [LFSR](https://en.wikipedia.org/wiki/Linear_feedback_shift_register):

-* The circuit consists of a shift-register and XOR gates.
-The XOR gates tap the Bits 0, 4 and 5.
-* All shift-register bits are initialized to 0.
-* Data start LSB first.
-Data is shiftet into the MSB of the shift-register.
-* All data bits are shifted one after another into the shift-register.
-* After shifting is completed, the shift-register contains the CRC.
-* The CRC is shifted into the circuit (as any data before).
-* After shifting, the shift-register will contain all 0s if the CRC did match the data.